Phillip Island

 The employment environment in Phillip Island shows above-average strength when compared nationally

 Phillip Island has a skilled workforce with notable representation in lifestyle and retail sectors.
-Its unemployment rate is 2.9%, with an estimated employment growth of 4.8% over the past year as of September 2025.
+The unemployment rate was 2.9% as of September 2025, which is lower than the Rest of Vic.'s rate of 3.8%.
+Employment growth over the past year was estimated at 4.8%.

-However, agriculture, forestry & fishing has limited presence, with only 2.2% of employment compared to the regional average of 7.5%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.8%, while the labour force increased by 4.2%, leading to a fall in unemployment rate by 0.6 percentage points.
-In contrast, Rest of Vic. saw employment fall by 0.7% and labour force contract by 0.6%, with a marginal rise in unemployment.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-Nationally, the unemployment rate was 4.3%, and the state's employment growth outpaced the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Phillip Island's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years.
+Employment in accommodation & food was particularly notable at 1.7 times the regional average.
+Agriculture, forestry & fishing had limited presence with 2.2% employment compared to the regional average of 7.5%.
+There appeared to be limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment levels increased by 4.8%, labour force increased by 4.2%, and unemployment fell by 0.6 percentage points.
+In contrast, Rest of Vic. saw employment fall by 0.7% and unemployment rise marginally during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Phillip Island's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, although this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment